triSYCL/triSYCL/doc/about-sycl.rst

   (TLS) queues, its own scheduler, etc. atop the limited OpenCL_ stack to provide computation and communication overlap in a natural pain-free fashion.
-This relieves the programmer to reorganize her application to work around these limitation, which can be quite a cumbersome work.
+This relieves the programmer to reorganize her application to work around these limitations, which can be quite cumbersome work.

 For introduction material on the interest of DSEL_ in this area, look for example at these articles: